Calendula officinalis

 Calendula is the gold of the Anatolian apothecary.
 Hittite herbalists prescribed it; the Black Sea hinterland still grows it.
 Its old Turkic name carries the colour: altın — gold.

 On the skin, calendula is the gentle healer — soothing, restorative, calming inflammation.
-It earns its place in Aurina, the line that returns the body to itself after exertion.
+The Anatolian apothecary has kept it close for this reason: a flower for the body asking quietly to be calmed.

 Properties: skin-restoring, anti-inflammatory, mild.
 Traditional uses: salves, oils, baths, post-sun and post-exertion balms.